|

 Ernst, Chair of Complementary Medicine at the University of Exeter

 has described the animal argument as "weak".
-(4)
+(4) Science has not embraced homoeopathy, and

 for good reason.
 New Scientist Magazine commented on the recent